JJ/raku-ukr-mod-data/README.md

 ua/en/news/2022/06/05/the-total-combat-losses-of-the-enemy-from-24-02-to-05-06/).

 > Note: the English one is updated less frequently than the [Ukrainian one](https://www.mil.gov.ua/news/2022/06/08/vid-pochatku-povnomasshtabnoi-vijni-proti-ukraini-rosiya-vtratila-uzhe-1393-tanki-znishheno-703-artilerijskih-sistemi-voroga-%E2%80%93-generalnij-shtab-zs-ukraini/)
-> At least there's a 2 day delay.
-I can't figure the later, unfortunately
+> It's also updated less, many days are missing.

 ## Installing

-Clone this repo or install via `zef`
+Clone this repo or install via `zef` (when I upload it to the ecosystem , shortly).

 ## Running